eerimoq/simba/doc/library-reference/inet/socket.rst

 Sockets are used to communicate over IP networks.
 TCP and UDP are the most common transport protocols.

+No more than one thread may read from a socket at any given moment.
+The same applies when writing to a socket.
+The reader and writer may be different threads, though.
+The behaviour is undefined if more threads use the same socket simultaneously.
+The application will likely crash.
+Add a semaphore to protect the socket if more threads need access to a socket.

 Below is a TCP client example that connects to a server and sends data.